Posted August 2025

 -

-As of June 2025, total nonfarm employment in Ferry County was 1,750 jobs.
-Total nonfarm employment increased by 20 jobs in the month but decreased by 40 jobs over the past year.
-Total private sector employment accounts for 850 jobs in Ferry County, which remained unchanged from May 2025 to June 2025, and is down 30 jobs from June 2024.
+As of July 2025, total nonfarm employment in Ferry County was 1,750 jobs.
+Total nonfarm employment decreased by 20 jobs month to month but increased by 10 jobs over the past year.
+Total private sector employment accounts for 850 jobs in Ferry County, which decreased 20 jobs from June 2025 to July 2025, and is down 30 jobs from July 2024.

 -